1.06 European Studies - FULLY BOOKED

 Course days: see class schedule

 The course will introduce the basics of the European Union and describe and explain the processes of widening and deepening of this unique political entity.
-This will cover an overview of European Union history, its evolution in economic and political terms as well as of its institutional structure and key policies up until today.
+This will cover an overview of European Union history, its evolution in economic and political terms as well as of its institutional structure up to today.

 The morning sessions consist of lectures, literature-based discussions and oral presentations from working groups.
 After lunch the course will visit various institutions in Germany`s political center.
 Students will have the chance to discuss the topics from the morning sessions with international experts from political institutions, embassies and think tanks.